security-assignments/security-assignments.github.io/_projects/pen-test.md

 > 2. Document potentially sensitive information that you are able to
 > obtain from the server.
 These could include user files or web, database,
 > or other server files.
->
+>{% if site.instructorcollab_username == 'deargle' %}
-> 3. For both 1 and 2 above, argue for methods that could protect the vulnerabilities and sensitive information from > exploitation.
+> 3. For both 1 and 2 above, argue for methods that could protect the vulnerabilities and sensitive information from > exploitation.{% endif %}
 >
 >
 > ## Authorization